Authored by the expert who managed and guided the team behind the Montenegro Property Pack

 Do people think houses are overpriced in Budva as of 2026?

-As of early 2026, the general sentiment among locals and expats in Budva is mixed: prime coastal houses are widely considered expensive by European standards, but inland and hillside houses are often seen as fairly valued compared to similar Mediterranean resort towns.
+As of early 2026, the general sentiment in Budva is mixed: locals and expats tend to agree that prime seafront houses are genuinely expensive and sometimes overpriced, but many feel that inland or hillside houses in Budva still offer reasonable value compared to similar Mediterranean resort towns in Croatia or Greece.

 You'll find our latest property market analysis about Budva here.